stanleyhspark/leimao.github.io/index.md

 ### Career Change

-I was not happy at Duke University.
-I am deeply convinced that Bio-related majors would still be disastrous for decades, filled with lies, boasts, illutions and moral issues.
+I believe I am a true scientist.
+However, I was not convinced that biology could be called "science" at the current level of human civilization when I was at Duke University.
+That is part of the motivations which causes me to leave this field.
 I should thank that I have learned math and programming well in college, and I met **machine learning** when I was at the lowest point of my life.

 <br />

-With the help from MOOCs, I was able to quickly catch up.
+With the help from MOOC, I was able to quickly catch up.
 I have done a good number of elementary machine learning, deep learning, artificial intelligence and data science projects indepedently.
 So I would like to challenge myself more by doing some state-of-art machine learning and artificial intelligence researches.
 I am currently seeking machine learning and artificial intelligence research opportunities not only in the University of Chicago but also in the other areas in the United States.

 ### About This Site